Particular/docs.particular.net/nservicebus/messaging/databus/azure-blob-storage.md

 ## Configuration

-The following extension methods are available for changing the behavior of `Azure Data Bus` defaults:
+The following extension methods are available for changing the behavior of `AzureDataBus` defaults:

 snippet: AzureDataBusSetup